 - Precocious Crush: Sakura has one on Michy, though she's quick to point out to Sasuke that he's still her no. 1.
 Naruto just thinks her taste in men is bad.

 - What Happened to the Mouse?: They pretty much vanish from the plot after the Yuki-nin's first attack on the crew.

 Naruto the Movie: Legend of the Stone of Gelel

 Voiced by: Gaamon Kai (JP, teen), Yuko Kato (JP, child), Roger Craig Smith (EN)

 A knight that works for Haido in order to find the Gelel stone.
 He's really the heir to his clan that was destroyed by Haido himself.

 - The Atoner: By the end of the film to make up for his actions and to honor the sacrifice of some of his friends who unwillingly were made into artificial knights.
-Their spirits at one point manage to shield him from a attack by Haido
+Their spirits at one point manage to shield him from an attack by Haido.

 - HeelFace Turn: Started off opposing Naruto but once he finds out the truth, he switches sides.